Racial inequality in the United States: Racial wealth gap

 Lusardi states that African Americans and Hispanics are more likely to face means-tested programs that discourage asset possession due to higher poverty rates.
 One-fourth of African Americans and Hispanics approach retirement with less than $1,000 net worth (without considering pensions and Social Security).
 Lower financial literacy is correlated with poor savings and adjustment behavior.
 Education is a strong predictor for wealth.
-One-fourth of African Americans and Hispanics that have less than a high school education have no wealth, but even with increased education, large differences in wealth remain.
+One-fourth of African Americans and Hispanics who have less than a high school education have no wealth, but even with increased education, large differences in wealth remain.

 Conley believes that the cause of Black-White wealth inequality may be related to economic circumstances and poverty because the economic disadvantages of African Americans can be effective in harming efforts to accumulate wealth.
 However, there is a five times greater chance of downward mobility from the top quartile to the bottom quartile for African Americans than there is for white Americans; correspondingly, African Americans rise to the top quartile from the bottom quartile at half the rate of white Americans.
 Bowles and Gintis conclude from this information that successful African Americans do not transfer the factors for their success as effectively as white Americans do.

-Other factors to consider in the recent widening of the minority wealth gap are the subprime mortgage crisis and financial crisis of 2007–2008.
+Other factors to consider in the recent widening of the minority wealth gap are the subprime mortgage crisis and 2008 financial crisis.
 The Pew Research Center found that plummeting house values were the main cause of the wealth change from 2005 to 2009.
-Hispanics were hit the hardest by the housing market meltdown possibly because a disproportionate share of Hispanics live in California, Florida, Nevada, and Arizona, which are among the states with the steepest declines in housing values.
+Hispanics were hit the hardest by the housing market meltdown, possibly because a disproportionate share of Hispanics live in California, Florida, Nevada, and Arizona, which are among the states with the steepest declines in housing values.
 From 2005 to 2009 Hispanic homeowners' home equity declined by Half, from $99,983 to $49,145, with the homeownership rate decreasing by 4% to 47%.
-A 2015 Measure of America study commissioned by the ACLU on the long-term consequences of discriminatory lending practices found that the financial crisis will likely widen the Black-white wealth gap for the next generation.
+A 2015 Measure of America study commissioned by the ACLU on the long-term consequences of discriminatory lending practices found that the 2008 financial crisis will likely widen the Black-white wealth gap for the next generation.

 The racial wealth gap essentially is composed of a private wealth management industry maintaining Whiteness to act as a barrier to prevent those of color from equal financial development.
 This disparity has been debated, but never disputed due to its "very real" implications it has on African Americans.
-Data has shown that "among racial and ethnic groups, African Americans had the highest poverty rate at 27.4%”.
+Data has shown that "among racial and ethnic groups, African Americans had the highest poverty rate at 27.4%".